How will the government's Autumn Statement 2022 impact separating couples?

 In September, the government said a cut SDLT in England and Northern Ireland for some house buyers would be permanent.
 This is no longer the case.
 The price at which stamp duty is paid was doubled from £125,000 to £250,000 (£425,000 for first-time buyers) and discounted stamp duty for first-time buyers applied to properties up to £625,000, rather than £500,000.
 The chancellor has now introduced a deadline, which will see these cuts reversed at the end of March 2025.

-This means for couples needing to rehouse themselves as part of their separation, will need to consider the impacts of these changes in terms of their divorce timeline.
+This means that couples needing to rehouse themselves as part of their separation, will need to consider the impacts of these changes in terms of their divorce timeline.

 3. Increase in state pensions